abn-dev-01/abn-jvm-examples/object-converter/README.md

 - then returns:
   - `EmptyResult` if parsing failed,
   - `NumberResult` if there found a number
-  - `BankCardResult` if determined a Bank Card.
+  - `BankCardResult` if there determined a Bank Card.

 ### Standard Number parser